Mrs D.A - Surrey

 Considering having your corrective procedure in London?
 Talk to us today.

-Our patients travel from all around the world for their bunion surgery including Canada and the USA, Japan, Saudi Arabia, Sweden, France, Holland, Spain, Malta, India, Switzerland, Egypt, Kuwait and Dubai.
+Our patients travel from all around the world for their treatment; including Canada and the USA, Japan, Australia, Saudi Arabia, Sweden, France, Holland, Spain, Malta, India, Switzerland, Egypt, Kuwait, Dubai and Africa.
 We will help you with your travel plans and accommodation, although our hospital offers boutique-style luxury accommodation and great food.
 The BMI Weymouth Hospital is fully covered for all the Health Care Insurance providers.
 We will ensure that your experience is as relaxed and comfortable as possible.
 We have a highly experienced team who are always on hand to help, advise and ensure your visits to us are stress-free.